-This guide gives an overview of popular destinations for medical tourism around the world.
+This guide gives an overview of destinations that often appear in medical tourism research.
 It does not rank countries or tell you where to go.
-Instead it explains what people often look for and how different locations may suit different needs.
+Instead, it explains what people commonly compare and how different locations may suit different needs.

-Every person has a unique health story, budget and comfort level with travel.
-When you look at destinations it can help to focus on a few key areas rather than on marketing slogans.
+Every person has a different health history, travel comfort level and support network.
+When comparing destinations, it helps to focus on practical factors rather than marketing claims.

 - Quality and safety standards in hospitals and clinics